Feline Fears and Anxieties

 Megan Richardson

-Megan graduated from Harper Adams University with a first class BSc (Hons) degree in Animal Behaviour and Welfare, then grew her clinical behaviour practice with cats and before joining Second Nature in 2020.
-Megan is one of our feline behaviourists based in Staffordshire, but travels all over the Midlands helping cats and their owners better understand each other.
+Megan graduated from Harper Adams University with a first-class BSc (Hons) degree in Animal Behaviour and Welfare, and joined Second Nature in 2020.
+Megan is a registered Clinical Animal Behaviourist (CAB), registered with the ABTC.

 “After moving, our cat was terrified.
 Creating a safe space with familiar smells, careful training and using pheromone diffusers, especially when we got a new sofa, made all the difference.
 She’s now confidently exploring our new home.
 The change in her behaviour has been extraordinary.
 Thank you for the incredible support and advice!”

-• If during the development of the case, the additional expertise of a veterinary behaviourist is required, then I integrate their advice into the plan.
-I work closely with select, independently accredited cat vet behaviourists, who will review and discuss your cat’s case with your vet.
+If, during the development of the case, the additional expertise of a Veterinary Behaviourist is required, then we integrate their advice into the plan.
+We work closely with experienced cat vet behaviourists, who will review and discuss your cat’s case with your vet.

 Invest £540